 I am a tech manager, and my institution has held CAVSP status.
 What happens to us?

 Your institution will continue to carry its CAVSP status until it expires.
-InfoComm is developing an APEx program for technology managers, which will launch later this year, with input from InfoComm’s Technology Managers Council.
+InfoComm is considering plans for an APEx program for technology managers, but none is currently in the works.

 My live events company has held CAVSP status.
 What happens to us?